About the SHARE Office Victim Advocacy program

 The Victim Advocacy service is free, and designed to help each individual pursue the course of action they feel is best for them.

-Confidentiality: Conversations with a Victim Advocate are private and do not commit you to any future action.
+Confidentiality: Conversations with a Victim Advocate are confidential and do not commit you to any future action.
 Discussions with an Advocate do not constitute making a report or filing a formal complaint.
 An Advocate will not contact academic or university staff, parents, or others without the client's consent.
 To assure privacy, the office does not keep formal records for Cornell Health or the University.

 Referrals: The Advocates may need to refer the following inquires to other resources: victims of robberies or crimes against property; parties involved in tenant/landlord disputes; roommate / housemate differences or quarrels; and those who feel they've been treated unfairly by professors, teaching assistants, or supervisors within the academic environment.